 Fifty-five percent of PPRTA funding is allocated for capital projects, which are large projects that significantly improve the region’s transportation system.

 The first ten-year capital program approved by the voters in 2004 ended in December 2014.
 Of the 72 projects in the original program, our goal was to complete the 45 “A” list (priority) projects.
-We have completed 39 of those projects and expect to complete 44 and most of the 45th project by the time funding from the first ten-year cycle is spent.
+We have completed 43 of those projects and expect to complete 44 and 45 when the PPRTA-1 funds run out.